Hoylande Young Failey was a senior chemist at the University of Chicago's Metallurgical Laboratory ("Met Lab") during the Manhattan Project.

 Hoylande Denune Young was born on June 26, 1903 in Columbus, Ohio.
 She received her B.S. in chemistry from Ohio State University in 1922.
 Afterward, she enrolled at the University of Chicago for graduate school.
 She earned her Ph.D. in organic chemistry in 1926.

-Prior to earning her Ph.D., she joined the American Chemical Society and the Chicago Section.
+Prior to earning her Ph.D., she joined the American Chemical Society and its Chicago Section.
 Following graduate school, she began to work as a research chemist at Van Schaack Brothers Chemical Works in the lacquer industry.
 After working there for four years, she moved to Denton, Texas in 1930 to become an assistant professor of chemistry at the College of Industrial Arts of Texas State College for Women.
 She taught nutrition and biochemistry there until 1934.

 She left the college to take a research position at Michael Reese Hospital.
 She lost the position, however, after the hospital learned she was a woman.
-This turn of events led Failey to serve as a consultant from 1934 to 1938.
+This turn of events led Young to serve as a consultant from 1934 to 1938.
 Following her stint as a consultant, she worked as an industrial chemist with Pure Oil Company until 1942.

-In 1963, Argonne developed the Hoylande D. Young lecture series in her honor at the Research Society of America.
+Additionally, she was a fellow of the American Institute of Chemists and the American Association for the Advancement of Science, as well as a member of the Atomic Scientists of Chicago.
+In 1963, Argonne initiated the Hoylande D. Young lecture series in her honor at the Research Society of America.
 In 1975, the Chicago Section of the American Chemical Society presented her with the Distinguished Service Award.

 Young married Crawford Failey, a friend and co-worker from her time at the toxicity laboratories at the University of Chicago.
 She passed away on January 12, 1986, at the age of 82.

 For more information about Hoylande Denune (Young) Failey, please see the following references: